241 – County Property

 Fourth and subsequent incidents will be reviewed on a case-by-case basis and may include a transfer from the employee’s current position to one that a BWC is not required.

-Collision Involving County-Owned or Leased Vehicle: HCSO employees shall promptly notify their supervisor of a collision involving, or damage to, any county vehicle or privately-owned vehicle in the service of the county operated by them or in their charge.
-The employee involved in such action shall make a report of the crash or damage in writing upon the proper forms within 24 hours.
+1. Collision Involving County-Owned or Leased Vehicle: HCSO employees will promptly notify their supervisor of a collision involving, or damage to, any county vehicle or privately-owned vehicle in the service of the county operated by them or in their charge.
+The employee involved in such action will make a report of the crash or damage in writing upon the proper forms within 24 hours.
 (See HCSO Department Policy #804 – Fleet Vehicle Crash)

-Damage to Real or Personal Property: Any damage to real or personal property committed in the execution of official duties and responsibilities, in every instance shall be promptly documented in an incident report, and reported to the employee’s immediate supervisor.
-The supervisor shall report the incident involving the property to the Division Commander.
+2. Damage to Real or Personal Property: Any damage to real or personal property committed in the execution of official duties and responsibilities, in every instance will be promptly documented in an incident report, and reported to the employee’s immediate supervisor.
+The supervisor will report the incident involving the property to the Division Commander.

-Damaged or inoperable inventoried property or equipment (except motor vehicles) shall be immediately transferred to the Purchasing Department through the use of forms required for this purpose.
+E. Damaged or inoperable inventoried property or equipment (except motor vehicles) will be immediately transferred to the Purchasing Department through the use of forms required for this purpose.

-Each employee shall be personally responsible for the identification items issued to them as a HCSO member (e.g., badge, mini badge, and identification card).
-An employee shall not permit any other person to borrow or use the identification items issued by the HCSO.
-Loss of such items shall be reported immediately to the Sheriff or his or her designee through the chain of command with a written report detailing the circumstances of the loss.
+F. Each employee will be personally responsible for the identification items issued to them as a HCSO member (e.g., badge, mini badge, and identification card).
+An employee will not permit any other person to borrow or use the identification items issued by the HCSO.
+Loss of such items will be reported immediately to the Sheriff or his or her designee through the chain of command with a written report detailing the circumstances of the loss.

-Employees shall not appropriate for their own use any evidence, lost, found, stolen, recovered, or county property.
+G. Employees will not appropriate for their own use any evidence, lost, found, stolen, recovered, or county property.

-Whenever any HCSO employee is suspended, resigns, or is separated from the agency due to termination, leave of absence, military leave, family leave, other extended absences either long term or temporary, death, or for any other reason, he or she shall surrender all assigned or issued county property (badge, mini badge, identification card, mag card) to Human Resources or his or her commanding supervisor.
-Additionally, the employee shall return his or her uniforms directly to Uniform Supply.
+H. Whenever any HCSO employee is suspended, resigns, or is separated from the agency due to termination, leave of absence, military leave, family leave, other extended absences either long term or temporary, death, or for any other reason, he or she will surrender all assigned or issued county property (badge, mini badge, identification card, mag card) to the Human Resources Division (HR) or his or her commanding supervisor.
+Additionally, the employee will return his or her uniforms directly to Uniform Supply.